sawdust-and-diamonds/scrollbar.kak/README.md

 My next project is to write an update for kak's core that will allow you to build your own custom version of kak with 'baked-in' scrollbar functionality, and which won't have these limitations.

-Hopefully it'll be possible to host this feature on the wonderful [hakoune](https://github.com/Delapouite/hakoune) project, a fork of kak with optional power features--for the most power-hungry of power users.
+Hopefully it'll be possible to host this feature on the wonderful [hakoune](https://github.com/Delapouite/hakoune) project, a fork of kak with optional power features—for the most power-hungry of power users.

 ### Get in touch with more ideas